offe/phat-marker-sketcher/README.md

 The document editor includes the possibility to change to bold, italic and so on.
 It supports lists and tables.
 The document editor part is using editorjs.

-The undo feature is central in these types of apps, so all interactions are modelled using the Command Pattern.
-The last couple of hundred actions are also saved in the JSON export.
+The undo feature is central in these types of apps, so all interactions are soon to be modelled using the Command Pattern.
+The last couple of hundred actions will also saved in the JSON export.

 ## Future